 - Membership in unions, trade or professional associations.

-Employment is a protected social area.
-This means that under the umbrella of employment, people enjoy the right to equal treatment in any and all aspects of the workplace environment and employment relationship.
+Employment is a protected social area of human rights in Toronto and across Canada.
+This means that under the umbrella of employment, people have the right to equal treatment in any and all aspects of the workplace environment and employment relationship.

 - Applying for positions